dpouris/grip/README.md

 # or if you use bash run
 source install.sh bash
 ```
 It will build the binary file and put it in a bin folder on your `$HOME` dir.

+---

+**Note**: If you have already run the command and your *.rc file is already modified, you can run the command again but without the zsh/bash part in order to not have the function repeated in it.

 ## Usage